t-sharing/slack-ai-summary/README.md

    - Use the `/summary-today #channel` slash command to summarize all messages in a channel from today
    - The bot fetches messages, generates a summary, and posts it to the channel

-2. **Summarize thread conversations**
+2. **Summarize thread conversations and individual messages**
    - Use the "Summarize this thread" message shortcut on any message
+   - If the selected message is part of a thread (either as a parent or reply), the bot summarizes the entire thread
+   - If the selected message is a standalone message with no replies, the bot summarizes just that message
-   - The bot generates a concise summary of the entire thread and posts it as a reply
+   - The summary is posted as a reply to maintain context

 3. **Extract action items**
    - Automatically identifies and extracts to-do items and action points from conversations